 Collecting from Third Parties

-The software engineer SHALL ensure techniques, systems and procedures are put in place to:
+The software engineer ensures that techniques, systems and procedures are put in place to:

-ensure that personal data collection from sources other than the individual are reliable ones that also collect information fairly and lawfully.
+ensure that personal data collection from sources other than the individual are reliable ones that also collect data fairly and lawfully.
 This requires that:

 due diligence be performed before establishing a relationship with a third-party data provider.

-privacy policies, collection methods, and types of consents of third parties be reviewed before accepting personal data from third-party data sources.
+privacy policies, collection methods, and types of consents obtained by third parties be reviewed before accepting personal data from third-party data sources.

-document and, where necessary, seek consent where the software develops or acquires additional information about individuals.
+document and, where necessary, seek consent where the software produces or acquires additional data about individuals.

+NOTE: These requirements are specifically for personal data that is collected through a third party.
+The general requirements as documented in the above sections also apply.

 Uses and Disclosures

-The software engineer SHALL ensure techniques, systems and procedures are put in place to:
+The software engineer ensures techniques, systems and procedures are put in place to:

 limit all uses and disclosures of personal data to the specified purposes (and for which the individual has provided implicit or explicit consent);